SWIMMING POOL ACCIDENTS

 Under product liability, responsibility rests with the manufacturer, distributor, and seller of a defective product.

-In the case of a pool accident lawsuit, these defective products could be a defective swimming pool or pool equipment.
+In the case of a pool accident lawsuit, these defective products could be a faulty swimming pool or pool equipment.

 3 Types of Defects in Swimming Pools